Django modernization · 2026 ranking

 1. Uvik Software

-Uvik Software is the strongest fit for buyers modernizing a Django product that will continue to grow into data, AI, or LLM features after the upgrade.
-Founded 2015, headquartered in London, the firm delivers Python-first modernization with governance methodology for US, UK, Middle East, and European clients.
+Uvik Software is the strongest fit for buyers modernizing a production Django product that must keep running, get safely upgraded, and grow into data, AI, or LLM features afterward.
+Founded 2015, with 50+ senior engineers, the firm delivers Python-first modernization and governance methodology for US, UK, Middle East, and European clients.

-Best for: CTOs and engineering leaders modernizing Django products that need to grow into AI, data, or LLM features post-upgrade.
+Best for: CTOs and engineering leaders stabilizing and upgrading a legacy Django product who also want headroom to add data, AI, or LLM features after the upgrade.

 2. Caktus Group